Civil Litigation

 Alternative dispute resolution (ADR) is a process that allows a dispute to be resolved without going through a time-consuming and costly formal judicial process.
 There are several reasons people choose to use alternative dispute resolution rather than go to court, including: simpler process, cost savings, time savings, and achieving a resolution.

-The Eastern District, housed in Raleigh, maintains courthouses in Elizabeth City, New Bern, Wilmington, Wilson, Fayetteville, and Raleigh.
-The Middle District, housed in Greensboro, maintains courthouses in Durham, Greensboro, and Winston-Salem.
-The Western District, housed in Charlotte, maintains courthouses in Asheville, Statesville, Shelby, and Charlotte.
+The Eastern District, based in Raleigh, maintains courthouses in Elizabeth City, New Bern, Wilmington, Wilson, Fayetteville, and Raleigh.
+The Middle District, based in Greensboro, maintains courthouses in Durham, Greensboro, and Winston-Salem.
+The Western District, based in Charlotte, maintains courthouses in Asheville, Statesville, Shelby, and Charlotte.
 Each district court has a bankruptcy court—a subset of the district court.

 HSC’s lawyers practice in all NC federal courts.
-Civil jurisdiction in federal court is determined by statute, starting with a determination of whether there’s an issue of federal law (no monetary minimum) or diversity of citizenship (where parties are residents of different states) ($75,000 minimum to qualify for diversity jurisdiction).
+Civil jurisdiction in federal court is determined by statute, starting with a determination of whether there is an issue of federal law (no monetary minimum) or diversity of citizenship (where parties are residents of different states) ($75,000 minimum in dispute is required to qualify for diversity jurisdiction).

 We handle creditors’ rights in bankruptcy, employment discrimination, whistle-blower actions, and “Big Miller Act” matters, as well as contract disputes in federal courts.

 In the federal court system, HSC’s attorneys are admitted to practice in the Eastern, Middle and Western Districts of North Carolina – the trial court divisions.
-Partners Paul Sheridan and Nan Hannah are admitted to practice before the Fourth Circuit Court of Appeals.
+Partners Nan Hannah and Chad Cochran are admitted to practice before the Fourth Circuit Court of Appeals.
 In addition, Nan Hannah is admitted to practice before the United States Supreme Court.
 Our attorneys also routinely appear in federal bankruptcy courts across North Carolina representing creditors.

 Civil litigation also includes practice before administrative agencies and bodies such as licensing boards, state agencies and city/county governing bodies.
 Our lawyers represent clients in cases involving zoning, trade licensing disputes and permitting.